Skip to Content

 Two popsicle stick apple crafts completely assembled next to soft yellow measuring tape and laying on lined paper.

-First, print out the apple pattern (download and save the Apple Pattern Sheet HERE) and cut out the pieces.
+First, print out the apple pattern (fill out the form at the end of this post to receive the craft template for free) and cut out the pieces.

 Trace the patterns onto cardstock or construction paper and cut the parts out with scissors.